 Now, when we think about these lesser things, it's not that they're unimportant.
-If we think about, you know, when Jesus was disagreeing with the Pharisees, who, you know, too cushy with him in a lot of things, he says in Luke chapter 11, verse 42, but woe unto you Pharisees, for you tithe, mint, and rue, and all manner of herbs, and pass over judgment and the love of God.
+If we think about, you know, when Jesus was disagreeing with the Pharisees, who, you know, took issue with him in a lot of things, he says in Luke chapter 11, verse 42, You see, he didn't say, forget about these things.

-[18:39] These ought you to have done, and not to leave the other undone.
-You see, he didn't say, forget about these things.
-They're totally unimportant.
-Whether or not you tithe the things you've got, and whether or not you serve God with all the minutiae, as well as the big issues, he didn't say these things don't matter.
+[18:46] They're totally unimportant.
+Whether or not you tithe the things you've got and whether or not you serve God with all the minutiae as well as the big issues.
+He didn't say these things don't matter.
 They are important.

 It's just that some things are even more important.
 And it does matter whether or not Christians have a biblical mandate for what they do.
 It does matter that we follow the Lord and his commands and his teachings.

 It does matter that we apply his laws and commands to every aspect of our life.
 But some things are not life and death.
 But faith in Christ is a matter of life and death.

 If you are hanging off a cliff by your fingertips, then that may not be the best time to discuss or think about, you know, did I bring the best kind of hiking boots with me on this trip?

 You know, the ropes that I've got, well, were they the best kind?
 What about my ice axe?
 Was it as sharp as it should be?
 You know, here you are hanging off a cliff.
-And the two most vital things are that firstly, you keep hanging on there, you don't let go.
+And the two most vital things are that firstly, you keep hanging on there.

-[19:48] And secondly, that you be rescued.
-All the other things about how well your trip was planned or your map reading abilities or whether or not you were properly equipped to come out on this trip in the first place, all of these are important.
+You don't let go.
+And secondly, that you be rescued.
+All the other things about how well your trip was planned or your map reading abilities or whether or not you were properly equipped to come out on this trip in the first place.

+All of these are important.
 But the most important thing of all is whether or not you can hang on long enough to be rescued.
-Whether or not you are rescued is what will make the difference between whether you live or die.
+Whether or not you were rescued is what will make the difference between whether you live or die.

-All these things may be important.
-But the most important thing of all is being saved.
-Now, as we go on in this chapter, we read at verse 7, none of us liveeth to himself, no man dieth to himself.
+All these things may be important, but the most important thing of all is being saved.
+Now, as we go on in this chapter, we read at verse 7, None of us liveth to himself, no man dieth to himself.

-In other words, what we do isn't just about us, it impacts other people as we've said.
+In other words, what we do isn't just about us.
+It impacts other people, as we've said.
 But whether we live, we live unto the Lord.
 And whether we die, we die unto the Lord.
-Whether we live, therefore, die, we are the Lord's.
+Whether we live, therefore, or die, we are the Lord's.

-In other words, God owns us already by creation.
-And if we are his children, he owns us also by redemption.
-But he has made us.
-So we belong to him anyway.
+In other words, God owns us already by creation, and if we are his children, he owns us also by redemption.
+But he has made us, so we belong to him anyway.